 The objective of the summer is to develop the practicable skills needed to implement and study quantum algorithms in software.
-In the first half of the course, students will learn the fundamentals of quantum computing through live lectures interspersed with lab exercises in Visual Studio.
+In the first half of the course, students will learn the fundamentals of quantum computing through live lectures interspersed with coding challenges.
 During this portion, the following topics are covered: